Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-{\bf (1.3) Ground Infrastructure Attacks}.
+{\bf (Counterspace Attacker Capability 1.3) Ground Infrastructure Attacks}.
 These attacks are waged by attackers on Earth by using a projectile to attack a victim ground segment (e.g., an antenna in the ground station component, which is the attack {\em entry point}), while the space segment is typically the attack {\em impact point} \cite{swope2024space,swope2025space}.
 The consequence of these attacks is the destruction of a victim ground infrastructure, preventing the victim ground segment from communicating, commanding, and controlling the victim's spacecraft.
 To wage the attack, the attacker must have the capability to launch ballistic projectiles.

-{\bf (1.4) User Infrastructure Attacks}.
-These attacks are waged by attackers on Earth by using a projectile to attack a victim user segment, such as a communications relay in the user component, that is both the attack {\em entry point} and the attack {\em impact point}.
-The consequence of these attacks is the destruction of a victim user segment, preventing the victim user segment from communicating with the spacecraft, which is why this attack is relevant to our taxonomy.
-To wage this attack, the attacker must have the capability to launch projectiles.
+{\bf (Counterspace Attacker Capability 1.4) User Infrastructure Attacks}.
+These attacks are waged by attackers on Earth by using a projectile to attack a victim user segment, such as a communications relay in the user component, which is both the attack {\em entry point} and the attack {\em impact point}.
+The consequence of these attacks is the destruction of a victim user segment, preventing the victim user segment from communicating with spacecraft.
+To wage these attacks, the attacker must have the capability to launch projectiles.